skeeto/skeeto.github.com/_posts/2019-03-22-Endlessh-an-SSH-Tarpit.markdown

 that requires packet retransmissions, delay ACKs, etc. It would look a lot more like network problems than a tarpit.

-I haven't taken Endlessh this far, nor, at the moment, do I plan to do so.
+I haven't taken Endlessh this far, nor do I plan to do so.
 At the moment attackers either have a hard timeout, so this wouldn't matter, or they're pretty dumb and Endlessh already works well enough.

 ### asyncio and other tarpits